zg404/Doradocker/Doradocker_Run_Commands.md

 conda deactivate
 ```

-* Basecall in duplex mode, super accurate model
+* Perform basecalling in duplex mode with the super accurate model (sup)
-* Duplex basecalling forces adapter trimming as part of the algorithm for the duplex reads.
-Simplex reads are untrimmed.
-* The resulting bam file contains reads that are tagged with their origin (ie, simplex vs duplex)
 ```
 conda activate dorado
 dorado duplex sup ./pod5s > bamcalls.bam
 conda deactivate
 ```
+Duplex basecalling forces adapter trimming as part of the algorithm for the duplex reads. **Simplex reads remain untrimmed**.
+The resulting bam file contains reads that are tagged with their origin (ie, simplex = "dx:0", duplex = "dx:1")

 ## Samtools Read Processing
-* By default, the duplex reads also output a duplicate simplex read in the dataset, tagged with "dx:-1".
+By default, the duplex reads also output a duplicate simplex read in the dataset, tagged with "dx:-1".
-* Split out duplex "dx:1" and simplex "dx:0" reads, leaving out the duplicate "dx:-1" reads
+* Split out duplex "dx:1" and simplex "dx:0" reads, leaving behind the duplicate "dx:-1" reads
 ```
 conda activate samtools
 samtools view -d dx:1 -o ./bamcalls.duplex.bam ./bamcalls.bam